SimonEnsemble/SimonEnsemble_old.github.io/_posts/2018-07-24-airline-overbooking.md

 voucher_cost = revenue_per_seat * 2.0 # USD
 {% endhighlight %}

-We simulate the process of different amounts of overbooking using our code to identify the optimal amount of overbooking.
+We now simulate the process of different amounts of overbooking to identify the optimal amount of overbooking.
 Since this is a stochastic process, we run 10,000 simulations to simulate 10,000 flights so we can calculate the average net revenue for each amount of overbooking and gauge the variance among flights.

 {% highlight julia %}
 nb_flights = 10000
 max_overbooking = 15

+# revenue[i, k] is net revenue received from flight i with k-1 tickets over capacity sold
 revenue = zeros(nb_flights, max_overbooking + 1)
 for tix_overbooked = 0:max_overbooking
     nb_tickets_sold = nb_seats + tix_overbooked